ClassicMan11/ClassicMan11/README.md

 - 👋 Hi, I’m @ClassicMan11
-- 👀 I’m interested in Full-Stack Web Development, Python Programming, Game Development, Ui/Ux.
+- 👀 I’m interested in Full-Stack Web Development, Python Programming.
-- 🌱 I’m currently learning Html, Css, JavaScript, and other Front and Backend Languages.
+- 🌱 I’m currently learning JavaScript, and other Front and Backend Languages.
 - 💞️ I’m looking to collaborate on this current project
 - 📫 Reach me on Instagram @ClassicMan_107,